RedPitaya/Documentation/appsFeatures/applications/spectrum/spectrum.rst

 Outputs
 ---------

-The Spectrum Analyzer applications also include a signal generator, so users can simultaneously generate a signal and observe the signal spectrum.
+The Spectrum Analyzer application also includes a signal generator, so users can simultaneously generate a signal and observe the signal spectrum.
 For the signal generator settings and specifications, refer to :ref:`outputs <output-ref>`.

 External reference clock (SIGNALlab 250-12 only):